mt-evan/Space-Breakers/Action Items.md

 Bugs:
 * When a level clears but some power-ups exist, they are still there.
 Should wipe out any falling power-ups and disable all power-ups if a level is cleared
 * Some objects were not cleaned up when closing the scene.
 (Did you spawn new GameObjects from OnDestroy?)
 The following scene GameObjects were found: PowerUp_Pierce(Clone) PowerUp_Shield(Clone)

+* after player-bounce sound was added, it makes the sound repeatedly when it should not make it at all
+* when pierce power up is activated, aliens being destroyed do not do anything.